AdilAbubacker/rentezy_backend/README.md

 ### 1. Event-Driven Architecture — The Nervous System of RentEzy

-**The Problem:** In a distributed system, how do you update the search index, clear caches, and notify landlords *without* creating a slow, tightly-coupled monolith?
-How do you ensure a property booking can succeed even if the `Notification Service` is down?
+**The Problem:**  Coordinating complex workflows across microservices without tight coupling and cascading failures.

-**The Solution:** A **fully decoupled, event-driven architecture** with Apache Kafka as its central nervous system.
+**The Solution: Event-driven architecture with Apache Kafka as its central nervous system.**

-Instead of services making direct, synchronous API calls, they publish events to Kafka.
+Traditional synchronous REST calls between services lead to tight coupling, cascading failures, and deployment nightmares.
+In RentEzy services publish events to Kafka.
 Downstream consumers react to these events asynchronously, without the original service even knowing they exist.

----

-### ⚙️ How the Nervous System Works in Practice

-Core services publish events.
-Consumer services subscribe to those events and react independently.

 ```mermaid
 graph LR